 Our ambassadors are known personalities who use their networks to bring attention to the work of Yari and to the situation of the children.
 To see who are our current ambassadors please check YARI NETWROK page.

-The entrepreneurs are a group of individuals and business persons who support our work by supporting our organization through earmarked donations to cover administration, marketing and salaries.
-This ensures that 100 % of all donations from the public can be used to support the children.
+The entrepreneurs are a group of individuals and business persons who support our work by supporting our organization through earmarked donations to cover costs associated with administration, marketing and salaries.
+This ensures that all of the funds gathered for the sponsorship program can be used to support the childre

-Depending on how you want to help, you will have the opportunity to work with different assignments.
-Please contact us at email@example.com in order to receive more information on how you can be of help.
+Depending on how you like to help, you will have the opportunity to work with different assignments.
+Please contact us at firstname.lastname@example.org in order to receive more information on how you can contribute.

-The festival is our biggest event and all of its profit goes to help the children of Yari.
+The festival is Yari’s biggest event and all of its profit goes to help the children of Yari.

 Yes indeed!
 Yari arranges concerts, seminars and other events.
 Stay tuned for more info!